lusaxweb/vuesax/docs/components/pagination.md

 ::: tip
 Vuesax uses the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).

+FontAwesome and other fonts library are supported.
+Simply use the `icon-pack` with `fa` or `fas`.
+You still need to include the Font Awesome icons in your project.

 :::

 <vuecode md center>